hoodiecrow/ConsTcl/README.md

 ### Equivalence predicates

-One of the fundamental questions in programming is ``is A equal to B?''
-Whether the algorithm is about searching, sorting, or almost anything else, an equality test comes up sooner rather than later.
+One of the fundamental questions in programming is ``is A equal to B?''.
 Lisp takes the question and adds ``what does it mean to be equal?''

 Lisp has a number of equivalence predicates, ConsTcl, like Scheme, has three.
 Of the three, `` eq `` generally tests for identity (with exception for numbers), `` eqv `` tests for value equality (except for booleans and procedures, where it tests for identity), and `` equal `` tests for whether the output strings are equal.